-Schedule VK-1 or Schedule VK-1 Consolidated is prepared by the PTE to show each owner's distributive or pro rata share of the entity's income, Virginia modifications and Virginia credits, and other information necessary for an owner to be able to include the effect of participation in the entity in the owner's income tax return.
+Schedule VK-1 or Schedule VK-1 Consolidated and Schedule SVK-1 (if applicable) is prepared by the PTE to show each owner's distributive or pro rata share of the entity's income, Virginia modifications and Virginia credits, and other information necessary for an owner to be able to include the effect of participation in the entity in the owner's income tax return.
 Schedule VK-1 does not replace federal Schedule K-1; it is a supplement to the federal schedule for those state tax issues that require additional information.
-The PTE will prepare a Schedule VK-1 for each owner; a copy should be given to each owner, and a copy should be included with the entity's Form 502 submission to the Department.
-Use the Web Upload application on the Department's website, www.tax.virginia.gov, to submit Schedules VK-1 electronically.
+The PTE will prepare a Schedule VK-1 and SVK-1 (if applicable) for each owner; a copy should be given to each owner, and a copy should be included with the entity's Form 502 or Form 502PTET submission to the Department.
+Use the Web Upload application on the Department's website, www. tax.virginia.gov, to submit Schedules VK-1 and SVK-1 electronically.